 By default, the Salesforce.com connector uses a managed keychain for OAuth tokens that are generated for Tableau Server by the data provider and shared by all users in the same site.
 You can configure Tableau Server with saved client ID and client secret.
-There are two scenarios where you might want to do this:
+There are three scenarios where you might want to do this:

 - Salesforce connector—If you're using the Salesforce connector, you can configure Tableau Server with an OAuth client ID and secret, so the connector can use saved credentials.

 - Einstein Discovery—If you are integrating Einstein Discovery extensions with Tableau Server, you need to do this OAuth client ID and secret configuration.
 The ability to integrate Einstein Discovery and Tableau Server was added in version 2021.1.0.
 For more information, see Configure Einstein Discovery Integration.

 This topic describes how to set up your Salesforce.com data sources and Einstein Discovery extensions for OAuth saved credentials.
 Complete these steps for each Tableau Server instance.

 For more information about managed keychain and saved credentials, see OAuth Connections

 - The Salesforce connector requires managed keychain (default), server-wide OAuth, or site-specific OAuth.

 - To use saved credentials for a site, server-wide OAuth must be configured first.